Successful Programs Depend Upon You!

 Angel Tree (15 years of age and older)

 The City of Norwalk’s Angel Tree Project creates a memorable holiday for local families undergoing financial difficulties.
 Last year, we served over 1,500 youth in the community.
 Volunteers are needed in December for this important event, which takes place Dec 4-8, 2018.
 Duties include set up, decorating, gift wrapping, and other critical duties.
-Pre-registration is required.
-No walk-ins.
+If you are interested preregistration is required and you can download the Angel Tree Volunteer Application (PDF) here or register online here.
+Please, no walk-ins.